Providing the skills, confidence and inspiration to make a difference!

 Our goals are to provide:

-- Undergraduate students with unique and practical learning experiences that develop field-based research, writing and presentation skills;
+- Undergraduate students with unique and practical learning experiences that develop their professional, leadership, technical, problem-solving, collaboration, and communication experience and skills;

-- Graduate students with project management and team-building experience and skills; and
+- Graduate students with project management, mentoring, and team-building experience and skills; and

 We develop our projects cooperatively with community partners.
 Depending on partners’ needs, projects can address environmental education and outreach, natural resource management, habitat restoration, species conservation, environmental monitoring, sustainable business practices, ecotourism, recreation management, environmental justice, and other topics.